wazedxwxx/IBTFO/docs/geometry/EB.rst

 where :math:`k_l` is the number of regular and cut faces surrounding cell :math:`l` and :math:`F_k` is the intensive flux at the centroid of face :math:`k`.

 There are a number of ways to deal with this "small cell issue" and the reader is referred to the relevant discussion in `Berger, Marsha, and Andrew Giuliani.
 "A state redistribution algorithm for finite volume schemes on cut cell meshes."
 Journal of Computational Physics 428 (2021): 109820 <https://doi.org/10.1016/j.jcp.2020.109820>`_.
-PeleC supports the different types of redistributions described in the paper with the keyword ``pelec.redistribution_type``, which can have the following values:
+IBTFO supports the different types of redistributions described in the paper with the keyword ``IBTFO.redistribution_type``, which can have the following values:

 * ``"NoRedist"``: no redistribution
 * ``"FluxRedist"``: flux redistribution